LiHantao98/lihantao98.github.io/_pages/about.md

 ======**Peer-reviewed**
 **In preparation/Submitted/In Review/In Revision**
 🚀If you are interested in this topic, please feel free to contact me.
 -  Aging plantations are constrained by a biophysical ceiling on carbon and ecological co-benefits.
-Submitted to Nature Commnuications
+Submitted to Nature commnuications
 -  Estimating Forest Canopy Gap at the National Scale by Simulating GEDI Waveforms from UAV Point Cloud Data.
 In submission.

 **Published/Accepted/In Press**